RoboJackets/pcb-contest/CONTEST.md

 ### Technical Contraints
 Our goal is to create as few technical restrictions as possible.
 However, to keep the competition fair and to ensure that the designs are within RoboJackets manufacturing capabilities, all submissions must follow these rules:
-- PCB size must not exceed **85.6 by 54 mm** (standard credit card size).
+- PCB size must not exceed **85.6 mm by 54 mm** (standard credit card size).
 The board size and shape can be freely edited given that a bounding box around the PCB does not exceed the aforementioned size.
 - Cost of design must be **less than $50**.
 This includes the individual pre-tax cost of one PCB + the cost of components for one PCB.
 The BOM must include everything necessary for your design to operate (i.e. AC wall power adapters) with the exception of small wire guauge (greater than 18 AWG) wire.
 - Options for manufacturers are **JLCPCB or OshPark**.
 Please specify your desired manufacturer and layer count in your documentation as explained (below)[#submission-materials].
 The circuit board must pass the design rules check (DRC) given by the specified manufacturer (the DRCs for both OshPark and JLC are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).
 OshPark costs more than JLC so keep that in mind when considering overall cost.